bstanley0601/RepData_PeerAssessment1/Steps.md

     ## [1] date      intervals
     ## <0 rows> (or 0-length row.names)
     ```
-        *There are no missing intervals.*
-    c) Are all of the incomplete cases due to NA values in the steps column?

     ```r
+        #Are all of the incomplete cases due to NA values in the steps column?
         nrow(filter(activityDF, is.na(steps)))
     ```